At River Metals Recycling, we strive to be good neighbors, good stewards of the environment and a great place to do business.

 OSHA’s SHARP Designation

 River Metals Recycling’s Newport, Kentucky recycling facility proudly received the prestigious SHARP (Safety & Health Achievement Recognition Program) designation from the Kentucky Secretary of Labor in December, 2013, and was recertified in 2015.
 RMR Newport was the first recycling facility in Kentucky to earn SHARP status and the first to be recertified.
 The Newport facility was recognized for its commitment to creating and maintaining a safe and healthy workplace.
 SHARP is one of the highest honor OSHA awards to businesses that demonstrate an exemplary commitment to workplace safety and health.
-RMR is proud to have three Kentucky facilities SHARP certified: Owensboro, Paducah and Newport.
+RMR is proud to have four Kentucky facilities SHARP certified: Owensboro, Paducah, Newport and Somerset.

 Governor’s Safety and Health Award